taminhhieu31gl/Documents_AWS/README.md

 ## AWS_LAMBDA
-1. AWS Lambda is a stateless compute service
+1. AWS Lambda is a stateless compute service => cannot store session data in AWS Lambda itself

+## SQS

+## SNS

+## DYNAMO_DB

+## RDS

+## AWS_CODEBUILD
+1. Khi bị error stated that the length of all environment variables exceeds the limit for the combined maximum of characters => dùng (#Parameters_Store) can store an individual environment variable (name and value added together) that is a combined 4,096 characters or less.